 Set up the dashboard

-In Workplace Analytics, select Analyze > Queries.
+In Workplace Analytics, select Analyze > Query designer.

 In Organizational data, keep the preselected Organization, LevelDesignation, and TimeZone attributes that the dashboard requires.
 You can then select any other attributes (columns) to include in the dashboard.

-In Queries > Results, after both queries successfully run, select the Download icon for the Business continuity query results, select PBI template, and then select OK to download the template.
+When prompted, continue to Results.
+After both queries successfully run, select the Download icon for the Business continuity query results, select PBI template, and then select OK to download the template.

-Open the downloaded Business continuity Power BI template.
+Open the downloaded Business continuity template.

 If prompted to select a program, select Power BI.